-A student majoring in history must take a minimum of 11 units, including an introductory course; at least 6 units at the 200- or 300-levels; HY399: Junior Seminar; and a two-block senior sequence.
-Among the 6 elective units, students must satisfy the departmental Time Distribution requirement (2 units) and the departmental Geographic Distribution requirement (3 units).
+A student majoring in history must take a minimum of 10 or 11 units, including an introductory course; at least 6 units at the 200-or 300-levels; HY 399: Junior Seminar; and a 2-block senior sequence.
+Among the 6 elective units, students must satisfy the following: a course in U.S. history (1 unit), the Time Distribution requirement (2 units) and the Geographic Distribution requirement (3 units).
 The department strongly recommends foreign language competence beyond the intermediate level.

 Students take five or six units in the department, including: